Viganella: Winter lighting

-The town was featured in a 2009 Italian/Canadian film called Lo Specchio (The Mirror).
+The town was featured in a 2009 Italian/Canadian film called Lo Specchio (The Mirror), as well as the 2019 Italian film C'è tempo.

 According to a former mayor: "The idea behind the project doesn't have a scientific basis, but a human one.
 It comes from a desire to let people socialise in winter when the town shuts down due to the cold and the dark."

+Settlements

+The municipality included four frazioni or hamlets: